|

 through nomination and recommendation only.
 Prerequisite:

-ENGL 110.
-(Two credits.)
+ENGL 110. (.5 credit)

 ENGL

-seniors or by consent of the
+and seniors or by permission of the instructor.
+Prerequisite: ENGL

 ENGL